feliciavan/mqtt/README.md

 - Not eligible
 - Single with no children
-- Couple with no childre
+- Couple with no children
 - Couple with children
 - Single with children
 - Invalid topic ID